SimenB/add-asset-html-webpack-plugin/README.md

 See [example](example/dll/) for an example of how to set it up.
 You can run it by cloning this repo, running `yarn` followed by `yarn run example`.

-When adding assets, it's added to the start of the array, so when `html-webpack-plugin` injects the assets, it's before other assets.
-If you depend on some order for the assets beyond that, and ordering the plugins doesn't cut it, you'll have to create a custom template and add the tags yourself.

 #### Webpack config